jfitisoff/marqeta-example/README.md

 # marqeta-example
 Some sample tests for Marqeta's "Core" API.

-The tests use an API client I've been working on.
-The client is still pretty rough around the edges but it worked well enough to write these tests.
+The tests use an API client I've been developing.
+This client is very basic and has just enough functionality to write some tests.
 Some of the main limitations right now:
  * Only supports JSON.
  * When a request results in a collection an array of individual resources are returned (but the goal is to replace this with a collection class that supports pagination.)
  * No handling for embedded resources.

- * There's no gem at the moment (This repo just references the repo for the experimental client.)
+There's no gem for the client at the moment (This example repo just references the repo for the experimental client.)
+Still thinking about how much time I want to invest in it.

 ## Setup
 1. Clone the repo.